aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/hyperlinks/update-hyperlinks-in-excel-worksheet/_index.md

 ---
-title: "Update"
+title: "Update a Hyperlink in an Excel Worksheet"
 type: docs
 url: /hyperlinks/update/
 aliases: [/update-hyperlinks-in-excel-worksheet/]
-keywords: "update hyperlink, Excel worksheet, Aspose.Cells Cloud, REST API, SDK"
+keywords: "Aspose.Cells Cloud, update hyperlink API, Excel hyperlink REST, v3.0, SDK example"
-description: "Use Aspose.Cells Cloud REST API to update a hyperlink in an Excel worksheet.
-SDKs are available for multiple languages including C#, Java, Python, and more."
+description: "Learn how to update a hyperlink in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
+Includes endpoint, parameters, request‑body schema, cURL sample, and SDK code snippets for C#, Java, Python, and more."
 weight: 30
 ---

-This REST API updates a hyperlink in an Excel worksheet by its index.
+This REST API updates a hyperlink in an Excel worksheet identified by its zero‑based index.

 ## REST API